processing/processing-pi-website/content/tutorial/capacitive-touch-keyboard/index.md

 ## 2. Visualizing a keyboard

-Let's try one of the built-in examples to visualize what electrodes are being touched.
+Let's try one of the built-in examples to visualize which electrodes are being touched.
 The `Touch_I2C_MPR121` example sketch mentioned above has some starter code that we will use for the next steps of the tutorial.
 Please find and open this sketch:

 {{< figure src="screenshot-hw-examples.jpg" link="screenshot-hw-examples.jpg" width="300" class="center border" title="Built-in sketch that works with MPR121 sensor" >}}

 When you run this sketch, you'll see the white dots on the screen, representing the state of each electrode connected to the MPR121 sensor:

 {{< figure src="touch-example-sketch.png" link="touch-example-sketch.png" class="" width="600" title="Built-in sketch for MPR121 sensor" >}}

 *Touch_I2C_MPR121.pde*
 ```processing